wgao19/typescript-vs-flowtype/README.md

 add(1, "1"); // Error
 ```

+It is also possible to create function overloads using callable property syntax, see the section [Object callable property](#object-callable-property).

 ### TypeScript

 TypeScript supports both function and method overloading, in both: type definitions (`.d.ts`) and inline alongside code.